mrkaurelius/did_and_friends/md/sunum_3.md

   \includegraphics[width=0.6\textwidth]{./assets/oid_vs_oauth.png}
 \end{center}

 ### OpenID Connect
-!!! not: oauth iliskisine degin

 - *OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.* It allows Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner

+- In technical terms, OpenID Connect specifies a RESTful HTTP API, using JSON as a data format

 - Based on OAuth 2.0, REST, JSON, JWT, JOSE

-- OpenID is an open standard and decentralized authentication protocol.
-Promoted by the non-profit OpenID Foundation, it allows users to be authenticated by co-operating sites (known as relying parties, or RP) using a third-party service, eliminating the need for webmasters to provide their own ad hoc login systems.

 ### OpenID Connect